dschnare/binderjs/Readme.md

 	// Sometime later in our code ...

-	// Just be setting these properties we cause the fullName
+	// Just by setting these properties we cause the fullName
 	// property to be notified of their changes then this change
 	// is relayed to our observer on fullName.
 The DOM will be
 	// udated each time either of these properties change.